Sea-Snell/micro_config/README.md

         return model
 ```

-## Objects returned by `unroll(self, metaconfig)` respect the reference structure of the config hierarchy.
+## Objects returned by `unroll(self, metaconfig: MetaConfig)` respect the reference structure of the config hierarchy.

-* If the same config object is referenced multiple times in a config hierarchy, the object's `unroll(self, metaconfig)` method will only be called once and its output cached, subsequent calls will return the cached output.
+* If the same config object is referenced multiple times in a config hierarchy, the object's `unroll(self, metaconfig: MetaConfig)` method will only be called once and its output cached, subsequent calls will return the cached output.
+If you don't want this caching behavior, you can subclass `ConfigScriptNoCache` instead.

 For example, `train_dataset` is referenced twice in `train_config_script`:
 ``` python